 | Forecasting Errors | 20-50% reduction | AIMultiple |

-During the 2025 holiday season, AI solutions contributed to approximately 20% of all retail sales and generated $262 billion in revenue (Adobe).
+During the 2025 holiday season, online retail reached a new record of approximately $257.8 billion, with traffic from generative AI tools to retail sites surging sharply (Adobe).
 Salesforce estimates that AI and autonomous agents influenced approximately $3 billion in U.S. Black Friday 2025 sales alone (Salesforce/Bain).

 AI Personalization: The Revenue Driver in Detail